Commercial PayersCommercial and Employer Coverage → Case for Coverage

 • Expanded delivery options, such as including an online option if not previously offered

-After implementation of the National DPP lifestyle change program has begun, there are a number of ways a commercial plan or employer can ensure the program has enough traction to support ongoing coverage of the program.
+After implementation of the National DPP lifestyle change program has begun, there are several ways a commercial plan or employer can ensure the program has enough traction to support ongoing coverage of the program.
+Employers who are already covering the program can also receive individualized assistance through Healm to support sustainability of the program.

 Using Health Care or Claims Data for Referrals

-Commercial plans and employers can bolster referrals by working with the health plan administrator and/or network providers to generate eligibility reports (in a HIPAA compliant manner).
+Commercial plans and employers can bolster referrals by working with the health plan administrator and/or network providers to generate eligibility reports either manually or from electronic medical records (in a HIPAA compliant manner).
 The contact information of individuals who are potentially eligible for the program can be transmitted to the CDC-recognized organization or the health care provider for outreach.
 Also, as more health care providers are engaged for referrals, the query fields could be shared with them to expedite the initial screening for eligible participants among their patient population.

 Continue to Engage Eligible Individuals and Participants

 Making individuals aware of their eligibility for the National DPP lifestyle change program is a helpful step toward enrollment, but simple awareness is often not enough to translate into referrals into program participants.
-Also, participants may engage in the program initially, but lose interest over time.
 Supplementary engagement and encouragement provided at key times may help motivate individuals start and continue the program.

-Just like with the initial outreach, targeted efforts can help support continued participation or additional enrollment into the program.
-As an employer, wellness events can be organized, internal emails can be sent, or announcements made at company-wide meetings.
+As an employer, wellness or screening events can be organized, internal emails can be sent, or announcements made at company-wide meetings.
 Incentives may also be offered for participating in a screening for the National DPP lifestyle change program, enrolling in the program, reaching program milestones, or completing the program.
 Commercial plans can send mailers to members or make phone calls to individuals who have not yet accepted the offer to participate.
-Health care providers can also be leveraged to provide encouragement to program participants who have stopped attending.

 Resources to Help Make the Case for Coverage